lengge86/A-Guide-to-Self-improvement/README.md

 know what determine your personality: genes and families

 **for-it-self**:
-Know how you interact with others, and how to change
+Know how you interact with others and yourself, and how to change it

 **in and for it-self**
 know, improve and maintain your self-esteem